reeflective/console/README.md

 <!-- ![readme-main-gif](https://github.com/maxlandon/gonsole/blob/assets/readme-main.gif) -->

-## Documentation Contents
+## Documentation

 You can install and use the [example application console](https://github.com/reeflective/console/tree/main/example).
 This example application will give you a taste of the behavior and supported features.
-Additionally, the following documentation is available in the [wiki](https://github.com/reeflective/console/wiki):
+The following documentation is also available in the [wiki](https://github.com/reeflective/console/wiki):

 * [Getting started](https://github.com/reeflective/console/wiki/Getting-Started)
 * [Shell readline](https://github.com/reeflective/console/wiki/Readline-Shell)